ChALkeR/notes/Enumerating-Bitbucket-repos-and-private-issue-titles.md

 # Enumerating Bitbucket repos and private issue titles

-This is a short dislosure of an already fixed vulnerability which I reported to Atlassian security in May 2017 and that was fixed back in August 2017.
+This is a short disclosure of an already fixed vulnerability which I reported to Atlassian Security in May 2017 and that was fixed back in August 2017.
 It should have been published long ago, but writing this note was delayed due to me being busy with [npm password re-use](Gathering-weak-npm-credentials.md) and other things, and with a burn-out after that.

-This vulnerability allowed unauthorized users to read issue/pr titles of all the private Bitbucket repos, enumerating those using repo IDs (which look to be incremental).
+This vulnerability allowed unauthorized users to read issue/pr titles of all the private [Bitbucket](https://bitbucket.org/) repos, enumerating those using repo IDs (which look to be incremental).

 I think that this has some value published even now.
 I'm still struggling with some personal problems, so this would be a rather short note. _I also have several more on the backlog (not related to Bitbucket, though) :wink:_.